SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

             t.transmission_gear_position = 'third') AND
             t.brake_pedal_status = 1 AND
             t.accelerator_pedal_position >= 90 AND
-            a.averageSpeed >= 55 then 1 else 0 end) as aggressivedriving
+            a.averageSpeed >= 55 OR t.mlDetectedAggressiveDriving = 1 then 1 else 0 end)  as aggressivedriving
     from VehicleTelemetry t TIMESTAMP BY [timestamp]
     INNER JOIN Averages a ON DATEDIFF(second, t, a) BETWEEN 0 And 2 )